gbenroscience/layit/README.md

 **Added support for TabViews**
 **Added Canvas based text-labels, MultiLineLabel and IconLabelView**

+As from this [commit](https://github.com/gbenroscience/layit/commit/cb67680941b8cacab2e5cf77a49b5ff7a6ea9fc8), you can now have controllers for included views.

 This project already works, but is currently under development and new ui widgets are been added to it.

 You can see an example site [here](https://gbenroscience.github.io/layitdemo/file.html), showing layit being used to position things with ease(ignore the design, please)